zhang-jinghua/zhang-jinghua.github.io/_pages/about.md

 # 🔥 News
-- 2024/09/08: &nbsp;🥳🥳🥳 One paper is accepted by IEEE Journal of Biomedical and Health Informatics.
+- 2024/09/08: &nbsp;🥳🥳🥳 One paper is accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221020">IEEE Journal of Biomedical and Health Informatics.
 - 2024/04/08: &nbsp;🥳🥳🥳 One undergraduate's paper is accepted by <a href="https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence">Engineering Applications of Artificial Intelligence.
 - 2024/03/18: &nbsp;🔥🔥🔥 One paper enters the top 1‰ of <i>Computer Science</i> field (ESI Hot Paper and Highly Cited Paper).
 - 2024/03/18: &nbsp;🏆🏆🏆 One paper enters the top 1% of <i>Engineering</i> field (ESI Highly Cited Paper).